trailblazer/trailblazer.github.io/gems/cells/api.md

 ## View Inheritance

-Cells can inherit code from each other with Ruby's inheritance.
+Cells can inherit code from each other through Ruby's regular inheritance mechanisms.

 ```ruby
 class CommentCell < Cell::ViewModel